FlowFuse/flowfuse/docs/device-agent/install.md

 ## Upgrading the agent

-To use the latest features on FlowFuse aswell as on the edge device, it's advices to upgrade the device agent regularly.
+To use the latest features on FlowFuse as well as on the edge device, it is advised to upgrade the device agent regularly.

 ### Linux/MacOS